unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 - Peeks for timed emergency access (2-20 min)

-- Uses Apple's Screen Time API for system-level blocking
+- Apple Screen Time API for system-level blocking

 Jomo: